-This started out as my top ten favourite train journeys but I quickly realised I couldn’t possibly do justice to all the many fantastic rail lines across Britain by being so limited.
+This started out as my top ten favourite train journeys but I quickly realised I couldn’t possibly do justice to all the many fantastic railway lines across Britain by being so limited.
 It quickly grew to a top twenty, then thirty as favourites easily clicked away on the keyboard.
 It wasn’t long before I’d passed fifty, and so it seemed a natural progression to carry on until the hundred milestone was reached.
-I’ll post the list in four bite-sized chunks over the next few weeks.
-Here’s that original top ten, to kick things off.

 1. Glasgow – Fort William – Mallaig